sbamihan/devops/README.md

 ```

-Finally, run the image using
+Finally, run the image
 ```bash
 docker run -it -d --name demo-service aboitiz/demo-service
 ```

-Optionally, you can view the logs by executing
+Optionally, you can view the logs
 ```bash
 docker logs demo-service
 ```